nomadster/SOL/Readme.md

 This project makes use of POSIX-Threads.

-If you can read italian you may want to take a look at [this](https://www.dropbox.com/s/wtnibuugnq5dgem/SOL.pdf)
+If you can read italian you may want to take a look at [this](https://www.dropbox.com/s/wtnibuugnq5dgem/SOL.pdf) report.